 Label sets provide a way for you to customize the text and color used for markers in the Sections, Chords, Notes, and Time Signature tracks.
 Each track can have a specific set of text and colors defined for it.
-Song Master comes with predefined values but they may easily be customized to suite your needs.
+Song Master comes with predefined values but they may easily be customized to suit your needs.

 The Label Set Editor